yogeshkk/K8sPurger/README.md

 # K8SPurger

-## A Simple script to hunt and delete unused Kubernetes resources such as Secret, ConfigMap, and Persistent Volume Claim
+## A Simple script to hunt and delete unused Kubernetes resources such as Services, Secret, ConfigMap, and Persistent Volume Claim

+# Update:- Added Services in the mix.

 NAQ (Nobody asked Question).